gsalibi/introduction-to-digital-image-processing-course/Project 2/README.md

-For the full project description, go to the "especificação.pdf" file.
+For the full project description, go to the "especificação.pdf" and "relatório.pdf" files.